collapsed-stacks/firearms/questions/470/what-considerations-need-to-be-taken-to-construct-a-bottom-ejecting-pistol.md

 - posted by: [Gene Temple](https://stackexchange.com/users/-1/254-gene-temple) on 2011-11-18
 - score: 2

-<p>The fundamental difficulty that I see is that semi-auto handguns feed from the bottom, so you want to eject in the same direction that you feed - which poses serious difficulties.
+The fundamental difficulty that I see is that semi-auto handguns feed from the bottom, so you want to eject in the same direction that you feed - which poses serious difficulties.
 The length the action moves when cycling is generally only that of one cartridge plus some extra.
 This allows for feeding from one axis and ejection from another.
 In order to feed and eject along the same axis you will have to either double (and then some) the recoil stroke so there is room to eject an old cartridge and feed a new one, or move the magazine off-axis to a horizontal or top position. (or go with a tubular magazine or similar arrangement.
-The result in any case would be highly unconventional.</p>
+The result in any case would be highly unconventional.

 ## Answer 1160